-My name is Julie Quinn.
-Welcome to my gardening blog which is about having a cottage garden in North London.
+I’m Julie Quinn and welcome to my gardening blog about a cottage garden in North London.

 The front garden in Spring